Stiltstiltstilts/test/content/authors/admin/_index.md

 bio: My research interests include various things.
 ---

-G'day!
-My name is Courtney.
-Nice to meet you 🤝

-I am a cognitive scientist who studies how minds, music, and culture interact.
-I like big datasets and fancy computational methods.
-I am particularly excited about developing new ways to collect large globally diverse datasets using *web-based citizen science* and rethinking what psychology experiments looks like.
+Hi—thanks for being interested in my work ☺️

+I am a scientist studying how minds, music, and culture interact.
+This has led me to do research on topics ranging from how the language you speak shapes how you perceive music, to how the sound of 'baby talk' varies around the world.

+I am also interested in innovating psychology experiments for the 21st century.
+I do this by applying ideas from citizen science and gamification to move from studying dozens of students in a university lab, to studying millions of diverse people over the internet.
+Participate in my latest citizen science study here.

+---

 I did [my PhD](https://ses.library.usyd.edu.au/bitstream/handle/2123/24230/Thesis_revision_clean.pdf?sequence=2) at the University of Sydney.
 I then worked for two years as a postdoc at Harvard in [The Music Lab](https://www.themusiclab.org/).
 In 2023, the lab and I both moved to the University of Auckland in New Zealand, which is where I currently work.